cplusplusjasper/awesome-resources/websites.md

 [commit-messages-guide](https://github.com/RomuloOliveira/commit-messages-guide): A guide to understand the importance of commit messages and how to write them well

 [computer-science](https://github.com/ossu/computer-science): Path to a free self-taught education in Computer Science!

+[core](https://github.com/home-assistant/core): Open source home automation that puts local control and privacy first

+[cypress](https://github.com/cypress-io/cypress): Fast, easy and reliable testing for anything that runs in a browser.

 [dash](https://github.com/plotly/dash): Analytical Web Apps for Python, R, Julia, and Jupyter.
 No JavaScript Required.